curl/everything-curl/usingcurl/verbose/writeout.md

 - `%{num_headers}` number of response headers in the last responsea

 - `%{num_redirects}` number of redirects that were followed in the request.

+- `%{onerror}` if the transfer ended with an error, show the rest of the string, otherwise stop here.
+(Introduced in 7.75.0)

 - `%{proxy_ssl_verify_result}` the result of the SSL peer certificate verification that was requested when communicating with a proxy.
 0 means the